Chewycide/PSU-student-portal-concept/README.md

     ```
     pip install -r requirements.txt
     ```
-- After that you can now proveed to code.
+- After that you can now proceed to code.

+> **_NOTE:_** Feel free to contact me for any errors when setting up.

 ---

-> **_NOTE:_** Feel free to contact me for any errors when setting up.

 ### Reason why I created this
-To study frontend and backend development.
+To study Frontend and Backend Development.